gevgt/Lecture-Course-Programming/README.md

 # Lecture-Course-Programming
-My homework for the lecture Course "Programming" at RWTH Aachen
+My homework for the lecture course "Programming" at RWTH Aachen